ali96343/capp/README.md

 in5 is similar to in3, in4

-uses sio-port 5001, redis-backend disabled for celery, small changes
+uses sio-port 5001, redis-backend disabled for celery, celery task with json-request added

 ----------------------------------------

 in3, in4 - UI updaters with multiple celery-beats-workers + pydal + sse-starlette + uvicorn + socketio + live_chart + jpeg_stream + video_stream

 0 put in3, in4 to py4web/apps